-He is fascinated by urban patterns of life and behavior; how human and humanised nature mingle and clash.
-His photography explores themes of isolation, identity, the juxtaposition of collective and individual and communication versus segregation.
-In small narratives he wants to shed light on ways we affect and are affected by artificial social and physical environments.
+He is interested in urban patterns of life and behaviour; how human and humanised nature mingle and clash.
+His practice explores themes of isolation and identity, the juxtaposition of collective and individual, communication versus segregation.
+By using small narratives he wants to shed light on ways we affect and are affected by artificial social and physical environments.

 My work has been featured recently by Le Nouvel Observateur, Le Figaro Magazine, the National Geographic, Art travel, Afar Magazine, etc. Recent 2016-2017 exhibitions include shows in Switzerland and on may 2017 in Russia.

 Alexei Siozov (b.
 Athens, Greece) is a photographer & visual artist, whose work explores archetypal symbolisms, religions and mythological narratives from around the world.

 He holds a BSc in Mathematics from University of Patras and a BA in Photography from Middlesex University of London.